The Taos Abstract Artist Collective (TAAC) is a non-profit, 501(c)(3) organization.

 TAAC Videographer

 Marc Smith is a musician, video producer and sound engineer, based in Taos, New Mexico.
 He has directed and produced our TAAC TALK series and contributes to TAAC’s communication and media strategy.
-Marc is also the in-house videographer for Lewallen Galleries in Santa Fe.
+Marc is the Video Producer for New Mexico True with the New Mexico State Department of Tourism.
 Marc holds a degree in journalism from Boston University.
 Learn more about Marc’s singer-songwriting project, These Bare Hands, at thesebarehandsmusic.com

 View Marc’s video portfolio at marcsmithvideo.com